nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-50-bash/stage4/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 Excellent!
-Now let's try another way you can pass parameters to a BASH script with the 'getopts' builtin BASH utility.
+Now let's try another way you can pass parameters to a BASH script with the 'getopts' built-in BASH utility.